 Hardened Arms recommends Ammunition Storage Components (ASC) 7.62x39 mm magazines as the most reliable option to use with their platform.
 In addition to the 10-round magazine provided with the upper I ordered a few 20- and 30-round magazines directly from ASC.
 All of them fit tightly into place and fed reliably.
 Some ARs chambered for 7.62x39 mm have a reputation for being ammunition sensitive but the Hardened Arms upper ran smoothly and reliably with the ammunition tested.

-Before working with these two .30-cal. uppers, the AR pistols I had the most trigger time with were chambered for .223 Rem.
+At the Range Before working with these two .30-cal. uppers, the AR pistols I had the most trigger time with were chambered for .223 Rem.
 They proved to be exceptionally loud with a bright muzzle flash in spite of the A2 flash hiders.
 This is a problem for home defense as it can leave the home defender deafened and temporarily blinded if they touch off a round in a confined space like a narrow hallway.
 Just about all AR pistols need to be fitted with some kind of gas forward/noise directing muzzle device and hearing protection (electronic muffs) should be staged with the gun.

 The supersonic 300 BLK and 7.62x39 mm loads were just as vocal as the .223 Rem. with the 7.62x39 mm taking home the trophy for brightest muzzle flash.
 Felt recoil ranged from moderate to relatively stout during off the bench shooting using a Sandstorm Custom single-point sling for added stability.
 However, the pistol was manageable using both uppers with a firm grip.
 Recoil and noise levels dropped significantly when firing subsonic 300 BLK rounds.